-A friend came to me one day and asked whether the modern way of pastoral administration is not doing pastoral care ministry.
+One day, a friend came to me and asked whether the modern way of pastoral administration is not doing pastoral care ministry.

-My friend shared that their family grew up in a church where pastoral ministry is a must but observed that it’s not the case here.
+My friend shared that their family grew up in a church where pastoral ministry is a must but observed that it’s not the case in the local church she’s attending.

 I cited two reasons the pastoral care ministry is given and not optional for a pastor.